 Welcome to Your Cozumel Guide!

 Welcome to your official Cozumel Guide!
-I didn’t intend to like Cozumel ~ I’d heard there were just “too many cruise ship tourists” roaming about.
-On the other hand, I also knew that Cozumel was one of the most famous dive spots in the world.
-So, I reserved a hotel for three nights, at the perfectly-located Suites Colonial, with the intention of snorkeling for a few days, then head back to Playa del Carmen.
+I didn’t intend to like Cozumel ~ I’d heard there were just “too many cruise ship tourists.”
+But, I also knew that Cozumel was one of the most famous dive spots in the world.
+So, I reserved a hotel for three nights, at the perfectly-located Suites Colonial, with the intention of snorkeling for a few days.
+Then, my plan was to head back to Playa del Carmen.

 But, somehow….I ended up staying in Cozumel for a month.

 Cozumel Guide ~ Map of Cozumel

 All recommended hotels & restaurants are listed on the map below, as well as Cozumel’s most famous snorkeling spots!

 The Money Bar

 The Lobster Shack

 Cozumel hit my sweet spot: I arrived in April 2017, & the weather was near perfect ~ mid to high-80’s with balmy nights, perfect for long sunset strolls.
 Food was to DIE for (i.e. fresh fish & ceviche, caught that morning).
 I found beautiful hotels for less than $50/night, & met amazing, friendly people: both locals & tourists.
 Coffee was TO DIE FOR.
 And of course, the snorkeling was phenomenal (learn where to find an underwater Chichen Itza below)!